Unverified personal gnosis

 Unverified personal gnosis (UPG), sometimes referred to as subjective personal gnosis, is said to be spiritual belief gained through personal experience or intuition that cannot be attributed to or corroborated by received tradition, professional scholarship, or direct citation in an accepted religious text.

-Description

-As a term, UPG is used primarily within polytheist reconstructionisms and other Neopagan communities.
+The term is used primarily within polytheist reconstructionisms and other Neopagan communities.

 UPG purportedly comes about when an individual gains an understanding of a god, spirit, myth, or ritual by means of intuition or the experience of communication with a non-human entity.
 Such communication can take place through various forms, such as dreams, ecstatic states, and divination.
 Phenomenologically, it is identical to "magical consciousness" as described by Susan Greenwood (see below) and has also been referred to in anthropological literature as "extraordinary experience".

-In western polytheism
+In Western polytheism

-Within polytheist reconstructionism, UPG is contrasted to textual knowledge, which comes from ancient texts or artifacts, or from secondary scholarship; and community knowledge, which may be received tradition, agreed-upon practice, or mutual corroboration of multiple peoples' personal gnoseis.
+Within polytheist reconstructionism, UPG is contrasted to textual knowledge, which comes from ancient texts or artifacts, or from secondary scholarship; and community knowledge, which may be received tradition, agreed-upon practice, or mutual corroboration of multiple peoples' personal gnoses.
 Because reconstructionists attempt to rebuild pre-Christian religious and spiritual practices based on texts, archaeology, and historical research, some practitioners find UPG to be counter to the point or excessively permissive.
 Others argue that because so much information about ancient practices is lost or inconclusive, it is a necessary aspect of reviving them in the modern world.